triSYCL/triSYCL/tests/jacobi/README.md

 # Jacobi examples

-This directory contains six Jacobi examples in 2 Dimensions using triSYCL.
+This directory contains six Jacobi examples in 2 dimensions using triSYCL.
 Two are based directly on triSYCL, a simple version and a difficult one with tiling.
 The four others examples (suffixed by -st) are based on a stencil DSEL, itself based on triSYCL.
 It enables to have the same #LOC as the simple jacobi version